 Editor’s Note: If you know of any other Facebook Groups we should add to this list, please do let us know.

-Masks for Purchase
+Face Coverings for Purchase

 And, if you don’t fancy yourself a DIY-er, support a local maker and purchase a mask made in Oregon: